Veercodeprog/dynamic-programming--using-tabulation/README.md

 # dynamic-programming--using-tabulation

 **TABULATION**

-I am excited to announce the creation of a repository that focuses on the tabulation approach of dynamic programming.
+This repo focuses on the tabulation approach of dynamic programming.
 As someone who loves this method, I appreciate how it efficiently solves complex problems by breaking them down into smaller subproblems and storing solutions in a table or matrix.
 I believe this approach provides the best time complexity for most problems, even if it requires slightly more time than some other solutions.

 **To implement the tabulation method, the following steps can be followed:**